 To avoid such issues, you may find outsourcing to a payroll service provider more cost-effective and less stressful than trying to manage this function in-house.

 NNRoad’s core expertise offers end-to-end payroll management solutions to foreign small and medium-sized enterprises worldwide.
 Regardless of your company size or requirements – be it full corporate payroll services or limited processing services, we can efficiently and securely manage your payroll saving you time and huge costs.
-We can support your company with full payroll outsourcing in Singapore.
+We can support your company with full employer of record and payroll services in Singapore.